ArcShahi/arc_color/README.md

 The header for C/CPP which will help output text in different colors and styles.

 ### Steps to Setup in your code :
-1. Go to this link and download the header file : [header file](https://www.mediafire.com/file/vupzeueiilw3bay/arc_color.h/file)
+1. Go to this link and download the header file : [Download Here](https://www.mediafire.com/file/vupzeueiilw3bay/arc_color.h/file)
 2. Add this file to your code diretory.
 3.  not add this header in your code using `#include "arc_color.h"`
 4. Done >_<